ASSERT-KTH/wasm_evasion/README.md

 ### Analyzer CLI

 The tool provides a cli to perform mutation analysis on binaries.
 To access the help lines of the tool, run `./analyzer --help`.
-The analysis tool provides 6 subcommands:

-### Notebooks
+### Notebooks and experiments

 We continuously update our experiments insights using the notebooks [here](./notebooks).
 Our experiments are based on the [wasmbench](todo) dataset.
 In the following figure we plot a sample of the wasmbench dataset mutability.
 The x axis ticks represent different mutators, the bar height represent how man binaries are subceptible (can be mutated by the x mutator).